 ERGO Remuneration policy sets the transparent and common remuneration system that facilitates the implementation of Company strategy.
-The coherent and transparent remuneration system allows bonuses to be aligned with company results.

 The bases and principles of determining the remuneration and other office related benefits of employees, shall:

 - be clear, transparent and in compliance with prudent and efficient risk management principles; - be based on the business strategy and values of the insurance undertaking, taking into consideration the economic performance of the insurance undertaking and the legitimate interests of the policyholders, insured persons and beneficiaries; - take into consideration the long-term objectives of the insurance undertaking in view of its ability to cope with the changes in the external environment.